Day One Session Descriptions and Speaker Biographies

 Dr. Richard Grant Gilmore III is a distinguished archaeologist and Director of the Historic Preservation and Community Planning Program at the College of Charleston, where he holds the Addlestone Chair in Historic Preservation.
 With over thirty years of experience across the United States, the UK, and the Caribbean, Dr. Gilmore specializes in 17th- and 18th-century archaeology and heritage management.
 He is deeply committed to efforts that mitigate climate change impacts on cultural heritage wherever these are manifest.
 Gilmore was recently elected a Fellow of the Society of Antiquaries London for his lifetime dedication to heritage issues.

-Panel 2: Climate Change Resilience and Adaptation – as seen in U.S. World Heritage Sites
+Panel 2: Climate Change Resilience and Adaptation – as Seen in U.S. World Heritage Sites

 Managers are developing resilience measures to conserve natural and cultural resources under future climate change.